 School board policy should clearly define the roles and responsibilities of any school security personnel as allowed by the Code of Virginia.
 Local policy should be specific about the SSO’s role in regard to student discipline, detaining students, the use of seclusion and restraint, the limitations on an SSO’s authority, and the expectation for SSO’s to be involved in the positive, preventive approaches to discipline in a tiered system of supports.

-uthoritative information about School Resource Officer (SRO) programs and about the training and certification of both school resource officers and school security officers is available from the Virginia Department of Criminal Justice Services.
+Authoritative information about School Resource Officer (SRO) programs and about the training and certification of both school resource officers and school security officers is available from the Virginia Center for School and Campus Safety at the Virginia Department of Criminal Justice Services.

 Role of the Community